caltechlibrary/newt/newt-presentation.md

                        no JavaScript required   requires knowledge of YAML

-# Birds 3 => Postgres+PostgREST, Pandoc and Newt
+# Culmination => Postgres+PostgREST, Pandoc and Newt

 - Our "off the shelf" microservices limit complexity
-- SQL defines data model and API end points
+- SQL defines our data model(s)
 - Pandoc templates transform JSON to HTML
 - A YAML file describes the routes and form data validation

 # Newt manages data flow

-- request => JSON data API => Pandoc => response
+- request => JSON source => Pandoc => response
-- provides a simple DSL for mapping requests to API and Pandoc
+- A simple DSL for mapping requests to JSON source and Pandoc
-- leverage DSL for describing form data validation
+- leverages DSL for form data validation

 # Developer workflow